 Many artefacts from the period are on display but the most thought-provoking part of the experience is the Memorial Walking Trail.
 Following a deep cut in the rock in oppressive heat and listening to recordings of POWs recollecting their experiences here made me realise just how horrendous it must have been.

 At the nearby JEATH museum (named after the nations involved in the railway’s construction) the impression was reinforced when I saw a mock-up of the quarters where the POWs lived.
 A wall covered in ‘Miss Thailand’ pictures is the ray of light in this sombre place.

 Another little-known draw of the region is its Khmer temples.
 Dating from the Angkorian period, Prasat Muang Singh is a 12th-century temple complex covering 30 acres.
 It’s a peaceful and photogenic place well worth the effort to visit.
-For more excitement you could also try bamboo rafting, jungle trekking or elephant riding.
+For more excitement you could also try bamboo rafting or jungle trekking.

 Accommodation in Kanchanaburi is varied with plenty of conventional options or the chance to stay onboard a colonial style river cruiser, a tented camp or a series of floating rafts converted into a boutique hotel.
 I came away from my trip thinking that Kanchanaburi Province offers one of the most varied experiences you can get in just a couple of days in Thailand.